honkjs/honk/README.md

 Honk, pronounced "HONK 🚚 HONK" shouted as loudly as possible while making a truck horn pulling motion, is inspired by, and a loud collection of addons for, [choo](https://github.com/choojs/choo) 🚂🚋, the sturdy frontend framework that could.

-Honk, because, by default, that is all that it does.
+"Honk", because, by default, that is all that it does.

 <table>
   <tr>